 If you have a resource, article, or video you’d like to see listed here, please send it to firstname.lastname@example.org!

 Recognizing White Supremacy: A resource to identify characteristics of white supremacy culture that show up in our individual identities, our institutions, and our communities.

 Anti-racism Resources for White People: A Google Doc

 How to Survive the End of the World: A Podcast with the Brown Sisters

-Here are some of the organizations that we are supporting financially as a staff and a board right now.
+Here are some of the organizations that we are supporting financially as a staff and a board as of 2021.
 We continue to be amazed at the generosity, creativity, and kindness that has come out of the community during the rebuilding of our city after the tornadoes and during the pandemic.
 Please join us if you have the means: